We will track here amendments to this resource that reflect changes in law and practice.

 "Medium to long-term finance provided in return for an equity stake in potentially high growth unquoted companies."

-For more information about private equity funds, see the following resources and The AIFMD below:
+For more information about private equity funds, see AIFMD below and:

 For resources on property funds, see: